 Whitlock Bay Salmon Spawning Station

-The Whitlock Bay Salmon Station is located along the shoree of Lake Oahe at whitlock Bay, 18 miles west of Gettysburg.
+The Whitlock Bay Salmon Station is located along the shores of Lake Oahe at Whitlock Bay, 18 miles west of Gettysburg near West Whitlock Recreation Area.
 The salmon station is made up of a concrete fish ladder, concrete raceways and a building where artificial spawning takes place.

-- Guided tours are available 9 a.m. - 11 a.m. most days during October.
-Please call ahead.
+- Guided tours are available on spawn days during October.
+Please call ahead to schedule a tour.

-- If your organization or class is interested in learning more about the hatchery or in reserving a guided tour, contact the hatchery at 605.765.9411 when the station is in operation and 605.223.7681 at other times.
+- If your organization or class is interested in learning more about the hatchery or in reserving a guided tour, please call ahead.